Kurutta Taiyou

 Kurutta Taiyou (狂った太陽, "Lunatic Sun") is the sixth studio album by the Japanese rock band Buck-Tick.
-It was released on cassette and CD on February 21, 1991 through Victor Entertainment.
+It was released on cassette and CD on February 21, 1991, through Victor Entertainment.
 The album was digitally remastered and re-released on September 19, 2002, with two bonus tracks.
 It was remastered and re-released again on September 5, 2007.
 "Speed", "M・A・D" and "Jupiter" were later re-recorded for the group's compilation album Koroshi no Shirabe: This Is Not Greatest Hits (1992).

 The album peaked at number two on the Oricon charts.
 It was certified platinum (400,000 copies sold) within a month of its release, and has sold 326,580 copies during its run in the Oricon album chart.

-It was named number 40 on Bounces 2009 list of 54 Standard Japanese Rock Albums.
+The album earned the band a nomination for Best Album at the 33rd Japan Record Awards.
+It was named number 40 on Bounce's 2009 list of 54 Standard Japanese Rock Albums.